jhrf/parabam-docs/source/Subset.rst

 What is the subset interface for?
 +++++++++++++++++++++++++++++++++

 The `subset` operation allows the user to create BAMs containing a specific subset of reads from within a given BAM file.
-For example, a subset BAM containing all of the unmapped reads in the file, or all the read which contain a certain sequence.
+For example, a subset BAM containing all of the unmapped reads in the file, or all the reads which contain a certain sequence.

 In this chapter we detail the process you must follow in order to run the subset operation.

 Producing a single subset
 +++++++++++++++++++++++++

-With parabam it easy to create BAM files containing a subset of reads from a larger BAM file.
+With parabam it is easy to create BAM files containing a subset of reads from a larger BAM file.
 In this section we will explore how to create a single subset with parabam.
 With single subsets there is only one criterion by which reads are stored.
-This makes for simple code, but if you want to create multiple subset you should read the section detailing :ref:`multiple subsets <multiple-section-ref>`.
+This makes for simple code, but if you want to create multiple subsets you should read the section detailing :ref:`multiple subsets <multiple-section-ref>`.

 From the command line
 ---------------------

-Here is a run though illustrating how we would create a parabam run that collects unmapped reads from a file.
+Here is a run-though illustrating how we would create a parabam run that collects unmapped reads from a file.

 In order to use the subset interface from the command line we first navigate to a directory where we will conduct our analysis.